 Plus, there’s no need to waste time and energy using the oven for hours, or to use lots of electricity by plugging in the dehydrator.
 All you need to make these chips is a microwave oven and 10 minutes, max!

-Again, you’ll find a video on how to make these zucchini chips right under the recipe box.
+As usual, you’ll also find a video on how to make these keto zucchini chips on this post.

 Tips for making the zucchini chips

 These are really easy to make, but there are a couple of things to remember to ensure best results.
 First of all, be sure to use enough oil so that your chips will be crispy: Too little oil just makes them mushy.

 Second, don’t overlap the zucchini slices on the plate.
 They should be next to each other — they can touch each other, but they shouldn’t overlap.
 If they do, the crisps will end up mushy and stuck together.
 And that’s not the texture you’re looking for!

 Third, be sure to have enough zucchini at hand: the chips shrink a lot while cooking.
 After you make one batch, you’ll want to prepare another one… and another one… and another one, since these super-scrumptious snacks are guaranteed to disappear quickly!
 That’s okay though: they’re completely guilt-free and low in calories.
 I like to have one batch in the microwave while preparing another one!

 Here’s how to make these zesty zucchini chips: